bd2kccd/py-causal/README.md

     conda install -c https://conda.anaconda.org/chirayu pytetrad
     jupyter notebook

-and the load one of the Jupyter notebooks.
+and then load one of the Jupyter notebooks.